flashboss/cities-generator/README.md

 - DUPLICATEDNAMES
 - USERNAME

 This image starts without SSO server, so it is not complete.
-For a sample complete environment you can start the command from the root folder of the project:
+For a sample complete environment you can start the command from the docker/prod folder of the project:
 ```
 COUNTRY=${COUNTRY} docker-compose up
 ```